joaonevescampos/cyber-web-frontend-public/README.md

 ## Strategy

-Foi adotada uma estratégia de duas branches: uma para produção e outra para desenvolvimento.
+A two-branch strategy was adopted: one for production and another for development.
-- Branch de desenvolvimento do frontend -> **main**
+- Frontend development branch -> **main**
-- Branch de desenvolvimento do backend -> **main**
+- Backend development branch -> **main**
-- Branch de produção do frontend -> **feature/deploy**
+- Frontend production branch -> **feature/deploy**
-- Branch de produção do backend -> **feature/config-deploy**
+- Backend production branch -> **feature/config-deploy**

-Desenvolvimento: Na branch main, não foi usado docker, então pode rodar o projeto normalmente com seguindo os passos da seção 1.
+**Development**: In the main branch, Docker was not used, so you can run the project normally by following the steps in section 1.

-Produção: Nas branches de produção, foram usado docker compose para posteriormente subir na AWS.
-Mais detalhes descritos na seção 2.
+**Production**: In the production branches, Docker Compose was used to later deploy to AWS.
+More details are described in section 2.

 ## 📦 Development: Installation